 STDs - The acronym stands for sexually transmitted diseases (diseases that are spread during vaginal, oral, or anal sex).
 If you have an STD, you are not alone.
 Millions of people, from students to executives, get STDs every year.
 Some STDs can be cured, some controlled, and all can be prevented.
 You're the key.

 Everyone who is sexually active is at risk.
 You can reduce this risk by learning more about STDs.

 First: Protect Yourself

-Using condoms and oral barriers during sex reduces your risk of getting an STD and spreading an STD if you have already contracted an infection.
+Using condoms and dental dams during sex reduces your risk of getting an STD and spreading an STD if you have already contracted an infection.

 Also, limiting yourself to one sexual partner greatly reduces your risk of an STD.

 Second: Educate yourself about STD's.